Aamira-Software-Solutions/Job-Recruit/fullstack_job_1.md

 - Web UI that lists all **active** packages (not DELIVERED or CANCELLED) seen in the last 24 hours.
 - Each row/card shows: `package_id`, current `status`, time since last update, and (if available) map location.
 - Include a way to drill into a **Package Detail** view: chronological event timeline.
-- **Real-time requirement:** When a new update arrives, dispatchers should see the change *without reloading the page.* Acceptable strategies: WebSockets, Server-Sent Events, long-polling, or periodic polling ≤5s.
-Document which you chose and why.
+- **Real-time requirement:** When a new update arrives, dispatchers should see the change *without reloading the page* (waiting time  ≤5s).
+Document how have you solved this.
 - Display `eta` if available.
 If you don’t compute ETA, show "—".

 ### F4.
 Stuck-Package Alerting (>30 Minutes)